 And here’s the description of a couple of these numbered rooms:

 Room 3: Is the headquarters of the traders sent out to sell the junk and is also the office of the chief of accounting.
 Hidden in this desk are 600 pieces of platinum that he has embezzled.
-(The High Priest knows about this but does not see to care.)
+(The High Priest knows about this but does not seem to care.)

-Room 4: Is the office of the Commander of the place guard where he goes to run the security arrangements in the Temple.
+Room 4: Is the office of the Commander of the palace guard where he goes to run the security arrangements in the Temple.
 Within are the master alarms for the palace, so that the exact location of trouble can be registered and personnel sent to counter the intrusion.
 From here he can communicate, via a desk communicator, with other officers and sergeants under his command.
 There is always an officer and two sergeants on duty in this room and only the rings worn by the High Priest Command of the Guard or the Chief Keeper will gain admittance.
 (No one is aware that the latter has such a privilege, and it has not been used for many years.)

 Later D&D adventures made this similarity with the IF room even more obvious by including a boxed text with every room that the DM should read to the players upon their first entering, just like the ubiquitous IF room description.
 At least under all but a very skilled DM, the rooms of a D&D dungeon tended to feel oddly separate from one another, each its own little self-contained universe just like in a text adventure; many was the party that fought a pitched battle with a group of monsters, then, upon finally vanquishing them, stumbled upon some more still slumbering peacefully in the next room just as the room description said they should be, undisturbed by the carnage that just took place next door.
 Speaking of combat, the heart of most D&D adventures, Adventure even had a modicum of that as well, in the form of the annoying little dwarfs that harried the player until they were all dispatched.